-- ► Show/Hide: Displays or hides a measurement in the graph. - ► Show only selected: Displays the highlighted measurement only. - ► Show all: Displays all the available measurements in the graph. - Configure measurements: Opens the Measurement Options dialog box in which you can set the color and scale of the measurement you selected, and choose whether you want to view measurement trends for all the measurements in the graph.
+- Show/Hide: Displays or hides a measurement in the graph. - > Show only selected: Displays the highlighted measurement only. - Show all: Displays all the available measurements in the graph. - Configure measurements: Opens the Measurement Options dialog box in which you can set the color and scale of the measurement you selected.
+You can manually set measurement scales, or set scale to automatic, scale to one, or view measurement trends for all measurements in the graph.